pivot-access-ltd/bma-offline-docs/src/how-to-set-up-networks-6174.md

 <a href="#heading--client"><h4 id="heading--client">Client</h4></a>

 In the client/server age, the lines between client and server are blurred and sometimes reversible.
-For the purposes of MAAS and general networking principles, we can define a [client](https://en.wikipedia.org/wiki/Client_%28computing%29#firstHeading) as a node that uses shared resources via a network.
+For the purposes of MAAS and general networking principles, we can define a [client](https://en.wikipedia.org/wiki/Client_%28computing%29#firstHeading)`↗` as a node that uses shared resources via a network.
 If that same client provides shared resources to other nodes, it could also be considered a server.

 <a href="#heading--server"><h4 id="heading--server">Server</h4></a>

-A [server](https://en.wikipedia.org/wiki/Server_%28computing%29#Classes_of_computers) is a node that provides shared resources to clients via a network.
+A [server](https://en.wikipedia.org/wiki/Server_%28computing%29#Classes_of_computers)`↗` is a node that provides shared resources to clients via a network.
 If that same server uses shared resources from other nodes, it could also be considered a client, but only in that context.

 <a href="#heading--hub"><h4 id="heading--hub">Hub</h4></a>

-[Hubs](https://en.wikipedia.org/wiki/Ethernet_hub#firstHeading) essentially started as repeaters.
-While they may be able to connect more than two computers together (i.e., multiple RJ45 ports), they provide no improvement over simple bus networks, since every connected NIC must examine every packet.
+[Hubs](https://en.wikipedia.org/wiki/Ethernet_hub#firstHeading)`↗` essentially started as repeaters.
+While they may be able to connect more than two computers together (i.e., multiple RJ45 ports)`↗`, they provide no improvement over simple bus networks, since every connected NIC must examine every packet.
 They are rarely used anymore.

 <a href="#heading--mac-address"><h4 id="heading--mac-address">MAC address</h4></a>

-A [MAC address](https://en.wikipedia.org/wiki/MAC_address#firstHeading) or "media access control" address is a unique address or "physical address" associated with a network interface.
+A [MAC address](https://en.wikipedia.org/wiki/MAC_address#firstHeading)`↗` or "media access control" address is a unique address or "physical address" associated with a network interface.
 They are 48 bits in length, which allows for 280 trillion devices, arranged into six hexadecimal octets, separated by colons or dashes.
 Every computer in the world theoretically has a unique MAC address.
 You can identify a node's IP address with the command `ipconfig /all`.

 <a href="#heading--network-cable"><h4 id="heading--network-cable">Network cable</h4></a>

-[Network cables](https://en.wikipedia.org/wiki/Category_5_cable#firstHeading) are special cables that connect non-wireless-based nodes.
-They consist of our pairs of insulated, 24-gauge wire, colour-coded (solid/striped), usually in four colours: blue, green, orange, and brown.
+[Network cables](https://en.wikipedia.org/wiki/Category_5_cable#firstHeading)`↗` are special cables that connect non-wireless-based nodes.
+They consist of our pairs of insulated, 24-gauge wire, colour-coded (solid/striped)`↗`, usually in four colours: blue, green, orange, and brown.
 The matching colour pairs are twisted together, each pair at a different turn rate to prevent electromagnetic interference between pairs.
 These twists must be maintained all the way up to the (RJ45) connector.

 Even with insulation, careful twisting, and connector-termination, natural losses in the cable cause the network signals to become too weak to maintain reliable data rates after a certain length.
 In the case of Cat 5e cable, the maximum cable length is 100 meters to maintain 1Gb per second.
 For Cat 6, the max length to maintain 10Gb per second is 55 meters.
 These limits are overcome with [repeaters](#heading--repeater), which amplify the signal and relay it to the next repeater or NIC.

 <a href="#heading--repeater"><h4 id="heading--repeater">Repeater</h4></a>

-Technically, a [repeater](https://en.wikipedia.org/wiki/Repeater#firstHeading) is a network signal amplifier with two RJ45 connectors which adds one maximum length (for the cable type) to the network connection or "run."
-In practice, repeaters usually come in the form of [hubs](#heading--hub) or [switches](#heading--switch), which can usually perform other functions as well.
+Technically, a [repeater](https://en.wikipedia.org/wiki/Repeater#firstHeading)`↗` is a network signal amplifier with two RJ45 connectors which adds one maximum length (for the cable type) to the network connection or "run."
+In practice, repeaters usually come in the form of [hubs](#heading--hub) or [switches](#heading--switch)`↗`, which can usually perform other functions as well.

 <a href="#heading--switch"><h4 id="heading--switch">Switch</h4></a>

-A [switch](https://en.wikipedia.org/wiki/Network_switch#firstHeading) is a "smart" device that connects cables from nodes to make networks.
+A [switch](https://en.wikipedia.org/wiki/Network_switch#firstHeading)`↗` is a "smart" device that connects cables from nodes to make networks.
 Like a hub, a switch amplifies signals, that is, it acts as a repeater.
 Switches learn by induction which cables receive which IP addresses.
 Over time a switch will direct each packet only to devices which indicate that they will accept the addresses associated with those packets.

 <a href="#heading--network-topology"><h4 id="heading--network-topology">Network topology</h4></a>

-[Topology](https://en.wikipedia.org/wiki/Network_topology#mw-content-text) describes how nodes are connected to a network, specifically referring to the shapes made by the cables and the paths that packets can take.
+[Topology](https://en.wikipedia.org/wiki/Network_topology#mw-content-text)`↗` describes how nodes are connected to a network, specifically referring to the shapes made by the cables and the paths that packets can take.
 There are probably as many topologies are there are shapes, but here are some of the most common:

 - Bus topology: the most basic network topology, a group of computers connected to a single, long cable.
 In this configuration, every computer sees every packet.
 A [hub](#heading--hub) network, for instance, is still a bus topology, because every machine sees every packet.